Female lawmakers allege harassment by colleagues in House

 - 2 killed, 1 injured in Belltown shooting

 Largely untold before now is that some female lawmakers themselves say they have been harassed by male colleagues.
-While rare, the accounts raise troubling questions about the boys’ club environment in Congress where male lawmakers can feel empowered to target not only staffers but even their own peers.
+While rare, the accounts raise troubling questions about the boys’ club environment on Capitol Hill where male lawmakers can feel empowered to target not only staffers but even their own peers.

 The lawmakers declined to identify the perpetrators by name, but at least two of the men continue to serve in the House.
-None of the female lawmakers interviewed reported what happened, and some noted it was not clear where they would lodge such a complaint.
-At least three of the four told friends or aides about the incidents, which in some cases were witnessed by other lawmakers.
+None of the female lawmakers interviewed reported the incidents — some noted it was not clear where to lodge such a complaint.

 Sanchez also said that a different male colleague repeatedly ogled her, and at one point touched her inappropriately on the House floor, while trying to make it appear accidental.
 She declined to identify the lawmaker but said he was no longer in Congress.